thermo-track/transformer-maintenance-system/phase2_fault_type/README.md

 The JSON root also contains `detector_summary` with the weights path, image name, parameters, and raw detections.

 ## Notes and tips
-- Weights are not committed; download or mount `best.pt` at runtime into `phase2_fault_type/weights/`.
 - The pipeline runs on CPU if no CUDA is available; Ultralytics automatically falls back.
 - Adjust `--iou-thresh` (fusion strictness) and `--conf-thresh` (minimum detection confidence) per your data.

-## Next steps (optional)
-- Batch processing: add a CSV-driven runner to process many pairs and write a manifest.
-Not included here to keep the runtime footprint small.
-- Retraining: if you need to retrain YOLO, keep `train_yolo.py` and the `Annotated_dataset/` folder; otherwise they’re not required for web deployment.